hanxiaomax/Learncpp_CN/docs/5-6-Relational-operators-and-floating-point-comparisons.md

 if (!b1) ...
 ```

-Best practice
+!!! success "最佳实践"

 	Don’t add unnecessary == or != to conditions.
 It makes them harder to read without offering any additional value.

-Comparison of floating point values can be problematic
+## Comparison of floating point values can be problematic

 Consider the following program: